-- Serve as a side dish with or component to your favorite Mexican dishes, such as my upcoming Low FODMAP Wet Burrito Bowls, huevos rancheros, nachos, burritos, tacos, tostadas, and more.
+- Serve as a side dish with or component to your favorite Mexican dishes, such as my Low FODMAP Wet Burrito Bowls, Low FODMAP Taco Salad, huevos rancheros, nachos, burritos, tacos, tostadas, and more.

-- **As lard, ghee, butter, and avocado oil are fats and do not contain carbs, they are FODMAP free; however, fat can be a gut irritant for some people with IBS.
+- Lard, ghee, or butter: As lard, ghee, butter, and avocado oil are fats and do not contain carbs, they are FODMAP free; however, fat can be a gut irritant for some people with IBS.

 - Prep Time: 5 minutes